 March 19, 2013

-Have a functionality, fit, or otherwise product-specific question about the Kali Nira Aviator Helmet?
+Have a functionality, fit, or otherwise product-specific question about the Kali Nira Aviator Helmet (XS Only)?
 Ask it here!

 If you have a customer service or shipping question, please direct it to our Customer Service department.

 Multiple character wildcard search.
 Looks for 0 or more characters

 Escapes any of the previous special characters

 Andrew H asked:This product looks more orange than red in the pictures, which is something I'd like since I'm riding a KTM.
 What's the actual, in person color of the red/white/black option?Sep 18, 2013

 Philip R:Both kali helmets I have purchased are black and white, no colors.
 I am sorry, I cannot advise on any other color tint available from kali since I don't own one of color.
 On a side note, I will buy KTM for my next trail/off-road machine having experience with Honda so I applaud your bike choice.